Jbarnett-1/Markdown-cv/Markdown_Resume.md

 Github: [https://github.com/Jbarnett-1](https://github.com/Jbarnett-1/)</br>

 ## About
-Previous experience in the pharmaceutical and chemistry lab area looking to join a creative software development and programming team.
+I have previous experience in the pharmaceutical and chemistry area but looking to join a creative software development and programming team.
 Through undergrad, I was required to use MATLAB to analyze and model chemical processes through equations I've learned.
 Over time, my interest grew and now I l troubleshoot, deploy, and debug Python scripts to make programs run smoothly.
 I'm currently expanding my expertise into websites with JavaScript and SQL and running containers on Kubernetes.

 ## Skills
 -	Relationship building skills to work closely with a team